Brewers vs. Cubs: Betting Trends, Records ATS, Home/Road Splits

 Brewers Betting Records & Stats

-- The Brewers have gone 23-18 in games they were favored on the moneyline (winning 56.1% of those games).
+- The Brewers are 23-18 in games they were listed as the moneyline favorite (winning 56.1% of those games).

-- Based on this game's moneyline, the Brewers' implied win probability is 52.4%.
+- Based on this matchup's moneyline, the Brewers have an implied win probability of 54.5%.

-- In the 84 games in which oddsmakers have set an over/under for Milwaukee, it has combined with opponents to go over the total 35 times (35-44-5).
+- In the 85 games in which bookmakers have set an over/under for Milwaukee, it has combined with opponents to go over the total 36 times (36-44-5).

-- The Brewers have collected a 4-6-0 record ATS this season (covering 40% of the time).
+- The Brewers have put together a 4-6-0 record against the spread this season (covering 40% of the time).

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!